rohzzn/zenitsu-bot/README.md

 # Zenitsu-bot
-Things the bot can do -
+Things the bot can do:
 - Moderation
 - Welcome System
 - Games
-- Protects Nezuko
-- and more.
+- Protects Nezuko and more.
 <br>
 <img src="images/zen.gif" width="1000">